drcabdiwahab/new-light/read.md

-next publish remove comments and push again
+Added README.md
+Removed also all comments